prio-data/views_pipeline/README.md

 ## Pipeline Execution
 > [!CAUTION]
 > We are still in the process of migrating our models to this repository.
-Until then, the monthly VIEWS run is conducted with the [viewsforecastin repository](https://github.com/prio-data/viewsforecasting).
+Until then, the monthly VIEWS run is conducted with the [viewsforecasting repository](https://github.com/prio-data/viewsforecasting).

 For the monthly run, ensure that the latest input data has been ingested into the VIEWS database before.